Thriving in a #StayHome World

 It's a humbling experience to dig into the facts, speak to friends in the healthcare arena, and read about families stripped of their loved ones and their health.
 So, I stopped rebelling and, instead, began mourning.

-Mourning lost freedom, mourning a quiet house not overrun with wifi warfare, mourning conversations that didn't contain coronavirus, mourning an inbox barren of "what we're doing for COVID-19," mourning income shifts, mourning stocks that were not nosediving, mourning the ability to simply go out for breakfast or a sushi dinner, and mourning the long-anticipated Hawaiian vacation that would have taken my preschooler and me through LAX and OAK this week.
+Mourning lost freedom, mourning a quiet house not overrun with wifi warfare, mourning conversations that didn't contain coronavirus, mourning an inbox barren of "what we're doing for COVID-19," mourning income shifts, mourning the ability to simply go out for breakfast or a sushi dinner, and mourning the long-anticipated Hawaiian vacation I would have taken with my preschooler this week.

 In lieu of dismissing my feelings as selfish, I gave myself one week to grieve.
 First world problems or not, I needed to embrace the hurt, the sadness, the frustration and the confusion.
 On the other side, I see it's time to establish a new norm.